 5. Data analytics

-The ability to understand data visually is a given.
-But true enterprise EHS software should provide the ability to present associations across data, data coming from within the EHS system as well as from other systems.
 Overlaying training attendance with near misses, for example, can highlight potential leading indicators.
-Integrating with spatial platforms also provides the ability to present data more powerfully: at different shafts and levels what is the correlation between safety and productivity?
-Or what is the association between environmental impacts and social grievances?
+Integrating data with spatial platforms also provides the ability to present data more powerfully, for example, showing you the correlation between safety and productivity at different shafts and levels Or the association between environmental impacts and social grievances.

-To prevent harm it is crucial that critical control are closely monitored.
-Visualising leading indicators from a broad array of data better equips companies to respond to developing trends regarding the potential materialization of risk.
+To prevent harm it is crucial that critical controls are closely monitored.
+Visualising leading indicators from a broad array of data better equips your company to respond to developing trends regarding the potential materialization of risk.

 6. External users